VenithNET/streetpass-shop/README.txt

 demoData.json should be used as the UniStore location.
 You can figure out GitHub Actions to download the file to a repo if you need.
 You can also add http(or s)://HOST/downloadJson

 #FAQ
-- I don't make YouTube videos.
-I make Odysee exclusive content.
-- I don't have the need too.
-A wiki works, but I don't have the time for it atm.
-- It's all self explanatory, read the description for the godmode9 script in the shop, or look through the chatlogs here.
-I'm willing to aid, but I'm not going to make a video over it.
 > 📋 **FAQ:**
 **a) I can't add the URL to Universal Updater?**
 *Use the QR code provided on the website.*